We hear all sorts of horror stories about cholesterol.

 However, plant sterols have not been shown to increase HDL or to reduce the likelihood of developing heart disease.

-Research on the link between cholesterol and heart disease is still ongoing, and it’s likely at present we don’t fully understand its cause.
+Research on the link between cholesterol and heart disease is still ongoing, and it seems at present we don’t fully understand this complex relationship.

-Rather than homing in on cholesterol, it may be useful to take a whole-body approach.
+Rather than focussing on cholesterol, it may be useful to take a whole body approach.